 - Make it Dairy-Free: I've made this with almond milk and plant-based cream for a dairy-free version; it still sets nicely and tastes fresh.

-Use Ripe Strawberries: I always taste a strawberry before using it; if it's sweet and juicy on its own, the mousse will turn out beautifully flavorful.
+Use Ripe Strawberries: I always taste a strawberry before using it; if it's sweet and juicy on its own, the strawberry mousse will turn out beautifully flavorful.

 Add the Topping Just Before Serving: I spoon the sugared strawberries on top right before serving so the syrup doesn't sink into the mousse too early.